 If your new Windows PC comes with Microsoft Office (or an Office 360 subscription) then you’re off to a flying start, but don’t worry if not – there are lots of free alternatives.

-WPS Office Free has overtaken LibreOffice in our affections thanks to a recent change in its revenue model (it no longer comes packaged with potentially unwanted extra software) and an interface that bears a comforting similarity to the latest versions of Office.
+WPS Office Free has overtaken LibreOffice as our pick for the best free office software thanks to a recent change in its revenue model (it no longer comes packaged with potentially unwanted extra software) and an interface that bears a comforting similarity to the latest versions of Office.

 It includes superb tools for creating and editing text documents, presentations and spreadsheets, and is compatible with all the common file formats – including Microsoft’s.